Understanding the Threat of Misinformation in K-12 Education

 The Bronze Soldier was a Soviet World War II memorial in central Tallinn.
 To ethnic Estonians, it symbolized Soviet occupation and repression.
 To the country’s Russian-speaking minority, it represented victory over Nazi Germany and a claim to belonging in Estonian society.
 That divide was real, longstanding, and unresolved.

-Estonia’s response: Media literacy was embedded across the national curriculum, integrated into civics, history, and social studies.
+Estonia’s response?
+Media literacy was embedded across the national curriculum, integrated into civics, history, and social studies.
 Students were taught not only to evaluate sources but to understand how influence works: who funds messaging, how it spreads, and why specific audiences are targeted.

 What American Classrooms Are Missing